preciofishbone/OmniaDocsG2/_build/html/_sources/general-assets/layout-explorer/page-layout/page-style/index.rst.txt

 + **Background Color**: Here you can choose a background color for the whole page.
 + **RANDOM**: If you want to try a random background color, click here.
 (You can click the x in the field above to remove it, if it didn't work.)
 + **ADD COLOR**: If you want to add an additional background color for various effects, click here.
 An additional color field is placed above where you can select color.
 + **Background Image**: To add a background image to the page, click ADD IMAGE and use the Media Picker to choose an image.
-See this page for more information:  :doc:`The Meda Picker </general-assets/media-picker/index>`
+See this page for more information:  :doc:`The Media Picker </general-assets/media-picker/index>`

 Settings for background image
 **********************************